Getting diagnosed with skin cancer

 Screening for skin cancer

 Screening means testing people for early stages of an illness before they have any symptoms.
-Find out why there is no national screening programme for non melanoma skin cancer.
+There is no national screening programme for non melanoma skin cancer.

 The main test to diagnose skin cancer is to take a sample (biopsy) of the area.
-Find out about the different types of biopsy.
+There are different types of biopsy.